spierala/mini-rx-store/docs/docs/fs-config.md

 ### What is local component state?
 - State which is bound to a component
-- State which has the lifetime of a component
+- State which has the lifespan of a component
 - State which can exist multiple times (if the corresponding component exists multiple times)